 In the double elimination format, team's advance using a standard bracket style ladder sheet.
 This is the same format that is used in many sporting events.
-As a team wins a game they move up to the next step on the ladder.
-As long as a team keeps winning they will continue to advance.
+As a team wins a game they move on to the next step of the ladder.
+As long as the team keeps winning they continue to advance.
 Once a team loses a game, they move to the loser's side of the ladder.
 Again a win will let them move up higher on this side of the ladder.
 Once at the top the teams from each side play against each other.
-This is to determine the overall winner.
+This determines the overall winner.
 If a team loses any two games, they are out of the tournament.

 4) Numbered buttons to be used to assign starting positions